ajw725/ajw725.github.io/_posts/2020-12-04-the-art-of-coding.markdown

 <br>

-{% include image.html url="/assets/images/code_palette.png" description="I probably spent longer creating this image than I did writing the post." %}
+{% include image.html url="/assets/images/code_palette.png" alt="Color palette with programming languages" description="I probably spent longer creating this image than I did writing the post." %}

 I don’t think of myself as someone who posts on LinkedIn about my experiences or shares my personal philosophy with the world.
 Who am I trying to influence, exactly?
 But I had some career-related thoughts recently that I wanted to share, so here they are.